awneet23/whistleblower/README.md

 A decentralized, trustless marketplace for anonymous information disclosure, built on Avalanche.

 *This project is a submission for the Avalanche Privacy Hackathon (August 2025).*

-> **Note on Current Functionality:** For the Stage 2 submission, development has been focused on the core bounty marketplace (registration, bounty creation, and claim submission).
-The token conversion (Deposit/Withdraw) functionality on the `/converter` page has been temporarily disabled in the UI to present a focused and stable demo.
-For the purpose of this demonstration, our test wallets have been pre-funded with the necessary private tokens.

 ---

 ## 🚀 Live Demo & Links